Ego the Living Planet: 1960s

 Ego once told Thor that his existence was the result of a scientist merging with a planet when that planet's sun went nova.

 Inside the Black Galaxy, Ego's ambitions turn towards conquest.
-He starts absorbing space vessels and other planets to survive.
+He starts absorbing space vessels and other planets to gather strength.
 This behavior attracted the attention of the Rigellian Colonizers, who feared that the nearby Ego would consume their homeworld.
 They asked the help of the thunder god Thor, to defeat Ego.
-Accompanied by a Rigellian Recorder, Thor encountered Ego, who forced him into his body and created Anti-body minions to attack him, intending to test their strength to later send across the universe to conquer other worlds.
+Accompanied by a Rigellian Recorder, Thor encountered Ego, who forced him into his body and created Anti-body minions to attack him, intending to test their strength and planning to send them across the universe to conquer other worlds.
 Thor fought them off and stunned Ego with a powerful storm.
 Feeling humiliated by his defeat, Ego vowed never to leave the Black Galaxy.
 Several months later, a weakened Galactus invaded Ego's space and sought to replenish his energy by consuming Ego.
 Thor aided Ego in battling Galactus and drove Galactus off.
 In gratitude, Ego takes in the Wanderers, a group of various alien races whose planets had been the first to be devoured by Galactus billions of years ago.